 The wealth of ancient myths and legends which we call Classical Mythology is one of the major elements of our cultural heritage.
 The study of its iconographic representations is the main aim pursued by the Foundation for the LIMC, a foundation of international character, and constituted under Swiss law, that was formed in Geneva in 1972 and has been located in Basel since 1983.
-Its first task was the preparation and publication of the Lexicon Iconographicum Mythologiae Classicae (LIMC), (1981-1999 and Supplement 2009).
-This work has been continued by the Thesaurus Cultus et Rituum Antiquorum (ThesCRA) (Volumes I-V: 2004-2006; Volumes VI-VIII: 2011-2012; Index being prepared), focused on the domain of cult and rite.
+Its first task was the preparation and publication of the Lexicon Iconographicum Mythologiae Classicae (LIMC), completed in 1999.
+This work has been continued by the Thesaurus Cultus et Rituum Antiquorum (ThesCRA) (2004-2006), focused on the domain of cult and rite.

 To be able to reach the goals set by the Foundation, the enterprise has been provided with a suitable infrastructure right from its beginning.
 Its constituent bodies are as follows: